mangila/yakvs/README.md

 * Protocol buffers

 ## server.yml
-* name = add the name for the proto file saved on disk
+* name = the name for the proto file saved on disk
 * port = specify bound port

 ## Keywords